ejoaoubi/QrCodeGenerator/README.md

    docker run --env-file .env -p 8080:8080 qrcode-generator:1.0
    ```

-> Remember to replace the .env file path to the path of your environment file that you created.

 ### AWS S3 Configuration

 1. Create an S3 bucket in your AWS account